Estate Planning for Millionaires

 These classifications can help you assess what kind of estate planning help you might need.
 The greater your liquid assets, the more likely you will need a bespoke plan created with a wealth management team.

-To get a sense of how your wealth compares to that of your age cohort, check out our articles on the average 401(k) balance by age and U.S. wealth tiers by age and how much money you need to be considered rich by most Americans.
+To understand how your wealth compares to people of your age, check out our articles on the average 401(k) balance by age and U.S. wealth tiers by age and how much money you need to be considered rich by most Americans.

 It's about people and paperwork